 You’ve probably heard that caring for saltwater fish is quite challenging.
 Unfortunately, this is true but with a clean tank, balanced water levels, and dedication, it’s definitely doable.
 The best way to care for your saltwater fish is by caring for the aquarium they live in.
 Here are a few things to keep in mind while creating the ideal habitat for your fish.

 The proper amount of salt must be dissolved in the water for your fish to survive.
 It’s best to match their natural habitat’s salt levels.
 Ensure your aquarium’s salinity is close to the ocean’s salinity (34 to 37 parts per 1,000 units of water).
-A refractometer or hydrometer comes in handy to measure your tank’s salinity level.
+A refractometer comes in handy to measure your tank’s salinity level.

 Ideally, the pH level of your tank must be set between 7.6 and 8.4. pH is the measure of acid or alkali in the water.
 Measure the pH levels in your tank using color-coded testing strips to ensure it meets the accepted standard.